thibaudcolas/thib.me/src/_posts/2025-03-08-python-is-big-in-europe.md

 7. 🇳🇱 Netherlands, 74.4k
 8. 🇺🇦 Ukraine, 66.5k

 That’s without counting Russia, some of which is very much in Europe, but I’m not sure how much.
-The top 7 countries are in the European Union, and we arrive at 974k visitor.
+The top 7 countries are in the European Union 🇪🇺, and we arrive at 974k visitor.
 The addition of Ukraine takes us over the 1M mark.

 ## What it means